corderop/anki-github-markdown/css/README.md

 ## Contributing

-We are open to have different styles for the cards.
-Don't hesitate to create a pull request with your own style.
+We are open to having different styles for the cards.
+So don't hesitate to create a pull request with your style.
 We will be happy to introduce it here.